 I started a hobby blog a gazillion blog years ago (2004).
 I surprised my non-technical self when I discovered I enjoyed the technical aspects of blogging a lot more than the writing part.
-So, 6 years and many desperate questions later (from other non-technical types) I began teaching others how to blog.
+After six years and many desperate questions from other non-technical types, I began teaching others how to blog.
 In plain English.

 Our out-of-the-box life

 Who this site is for

 This site is for the ones who want to call their own shots.
 The ones who want to live differently.
 The busy ones.
 The ones with expensive taste without the funds to match.
 The ones who want a family-friendly approach to streamlining life.
 The ones who want to live audaciously, but aren’t sure where to start.